-When a serious blaze halted production for Blend & Bottle, the OEM e-liquid producer turned disaster to fortune by seizing the opportunity to upgrade its production facility in Stockport, Cheshire.
+When a serious blaze halted production for Blend & Bottle, the OEM e-liquid and CBD oil producer turned disaster to fortune by seizing the opportunity to upgrade its production facility in Stockport, Cheshire.
 Connect 2 Cleanrooms (C2C), worked closely with Blend & Bottle to create an ISO 14644-1:2015 classified cleanroom facility which could support its process and be future-proofed against potential changes to TPD legislation.

 The cleanroom is constructed using a hybrid monobloc and hardwall envelope solution, balancing structural integration, fire protection and process visibility requirements.
 To support the mass production schedule of up to 8 million bottles a month, five interlocked rapid roll doors and a bespoke cleanroom machine interface to accommodate brand new and bespoke production machinery facilitate the efficient movement of materials along the production line.

 How did the client benefit?

 C2C’s ECO control system allows configurable control over the fan filter units which can be set to follow shift patterns.
 As well as controlling ancillaries, the ECO system actively monitors differential pressure, particulate contamination levels and temperature and humidity; alarming if the readings vary outside of a user defined threshold.
 All data is logged on a cloud-based server and is available for remote download and interrogation.

 MAC 10® LEDC fan filter units provide advanced energy efficiency for the supply air, with a high efficiency particulate air (HEPA) filter (99.99% efficient @ 0.3 micron) and is a scalable unit which can easily be configured into future upgrades.
 The ECO control system provides live monitoring on the condition of the HEPA filters, monitoring efficiency to ensure efficient operation.